 Bittium has identified a number of business, market and finance related risk factors and uncertainties that can affect the level of sales and profits.

 In the ongoing financial period, global economic uncertainty may affect the demand for Bittium´s services, solutions and products and provide pressure on e.g. pricing.
 In the short term such uncertainty may affect, in particular, the utilization and chargeability levels and average hourly prices of R&D services.
 Growing political uncertainty may also affect the demand for Bittium´s services, solutions and products and the price competitiveness in the different geographical areas.
 Bittium is also increasingly exposed to legal, economic, political and regulatory risks related to the countries in which its suppliers and other cooperation partners are located.
 Such risks may result in delays in deliveries, currency losses, elevated costs, or litigations and related costs.

 Bittium's customer base includes, among others, companies operating in the field of telecommunication, defense and other authorities, as well as companies delivering products to them, the company is exposed to market changes in these industries.

 A significant part of Bittium´s net sales has accumulated from selling R&D services to this mobile communications equipment manufacturer.
-The reduction of the cooperation did not have an effect on Bittium's outlook for the year 2016, but if the planned actions of the customer will materialize in full, these actions might have a negative effect on Bittium's net sales and operating result in 2017.
+The termination of customer cooperation will have a negative effect on Bittium´s net sales and operating result in 2017.
 A significant part of Bittium´s net sales still accumulates from selling products and R&D services to defense and other authorities, as well as companies delivering products to them.
 Deviation in anticipated business development with such customer concentrations may translate as a significant deviation in the Bittium's outlook, both in terms of net sales and operating result, during the ongoing financial period and thereafter.